Domingo (Saturday Night Live)

-Domingo was a recurring sketch on American sketch comedy show Saturday Night Live, first appearing on the episode broadcast on October 12, 2024, hosted by Ariana Grande.
+Domingo is a recurring character on American sketch comedy show Saturday Night Live, portrayed by cast member Marcello Hernandez, first appearing on the episode broadcast on October 12, 2024, hosted by Ariana Grande.

-The sketches detail the ongoing affair between Domingo (Marcello Hernandez) and Kelsey (Chloe Fineman), whose wedding to Matthew (Andrew Dismukes) is the focus of the first sketch.
+The sketches detail the ongoing affair between Domingo (Hernandez) and Kelsey (Chloe Fineman), whose wedding to Matthew (Andrew Dismukes) is the focus of the first sketch.
 Since its first appearance, the sketch was returned multiple times, with more characters being introduced.
 Each sketch also includes a parody of a popular song, with lyrics changed to describe the character's actions.

 Bridesmaid speech

-At Kelsey and Matthew's wedding, Kelsey's bridesmaids (Grande, Heidi Gardner, Ego Nwodim and Sarah Sherman) badly perform a song (to the tune of "Espresso" by Sabrina Carpenter) detailing the women's bachelorette trip in Charleston, South Carolina.
+At Kelsey and Matthew's wedding, Kelsey's half-sister (Grande) and Kelsey's three best friends and bridesmaids, referred to as the Kel-Squad (Heidi Gardner, Ego Nwodim, and Sarah Sherman), badly perform a song detailing the women's bachelorette trip in Charleston, South Carolina (to the tune of "Espresso" by Sabrina Carpenter).
 The song details how Kelsey met a man called Domingo and cheated on Matthew with him.
 In the middle of the song, Domingo shows up and sings to Kelsey.
 At the end of the sketch, Kelsey apparently leaves Matthew for Domingo.

 Babymoon

 Domingo returned to SNL on November 16, 2024.

 Kelsey is back with Matthew and pregnant with his baby.
-At Kelsey's baby shower, her friends (Charli XCX, Gardner, Nwodim, Sherman) sing a song about her babymoon, to the beat of "Hot to Go!" by Chappell Roan.
+At Kelsey's baby shower, Kelsey's cousin (Charli XCX) and the Kel-Squad (Gardner, Nwodim, Sherman) sing a song about Kelsey's babymoon, to the beat of "Hot to Go!" by Chappell Roan.
 They detail how Kelsey is still in contact with Domingo and how she is pregnant with twins, one fathered by Matthew and one by Domingo.
 Domingo and Kelsey then shock Matthew by announcing the children will be raised in Miami.